myvsky/avito-fav-map/README.md

 ## Display ads positions from Avito's Favorite list with Google Maps.
 ### Description
 The microservice uses Chrome cookies to gain access to the Avito and Google Maps accounts without the need for authorization each time it is used.
+Need to keep log in to accounts of both services.
+Cookies must be up-to-date.

 ### Installation:
 ```